hypegeuse/Basic-E-Commerce-App/README.md

 # 🛒 Basic E-Commerce App

 This is a modern, fast, and responsive **E-Commerce** web application built with the latest frontend technologies.
-It provides users with a seamless shopping experience, including product browsing and efficient cart management.
+It provides users with a seamless shopping experience, including product browsing.
 ## 🚀 Tech Stack

 The project leverages a powerful suite of tools for performance and scalability: